NetworkBlockDevice/nbd/doc/proto.md

     The list of block status descriptors within the `NBD_REPLY_TYPE_BLOCK_STATUS` chunk represent consecutive portions
-    of the file starting from specified *offset*.
+    of the export starting from specified *offset*.
 If the client used the `NBD_CMD_FLAG_REQ_ONE` flag, each chunk contains exactly one descriptor where the *length* of the descriptor MUST NOT be greater than the *length* of the request; otherwise, a chunk MAY contain